 A double blow for the Insolvency Service.
 2 Liquidations – crown debt, inadequate books and records and Phoenixism – but no Director Disqualification

-Suky Mann, one of our senior insolvency solicitors, has successfully defended the same director from 2 separate director disqualification investigations, following liquidation, in the space of 18 months.
+Our senior insolvency solicitors, have successfully defended the same director from 2 separate director disqualification investigations, following liquidation, in the space of 18 months.
 In both cases the director was investigated for unpaid Crown Debt, not keeping adequate books and records and phoenixism – 3 transgressions that frequently result in director disqualification on their own.
 So, to defend the director against the Insolvency Service’s allegations for all three, twice, was a significant success.

 Director Disqualification Investigation for Company 1